The Art of Body Language: Communicating Without Words

 1️.
 Performance Analysis

-Based on research on effective public speaking, the goal of a presentation is to influence the audience’s perspective or emotions through an engaging delivery of information and ideas.
+According to effective public speaking, the goal of a presentation is to influence the audience’s perspective or emotions through an engaging delivery of information and ideas.
 To master body language, a speaker must develop the following competencies:

 2. Learner Analysis